browndeer/coprthr/doc/coprthr_primer/coprthr_primer_hello_stdcl.md

 # Hello STDCL

-As with most programming, its best to begin with a hello world example that captures the most important aspects of the API.
+As with most programming, it's best to begin with a hello world example that captures the most important aspects of the API.
 This section will describe a hello STDCL program that provides everything a programmer needs to know to get started with the interface.
 A basic understanding of OpenCL is